 Scaling during build

-If the right approach and technology is used in building this thick prototype, it can be appropriately scaled during the build phase to create the full application.
+If the right approach and technology are used in building this thick prototype, it can be appropriately scaled during the build phase to create the full application.
 Such an approach reduces design anxiety amongst the project owners since the final system will look and work pretty much exactly how the prototype did.
 The project owners, end-users and sponsors relate a lot better to the final application delivered than in the traditional approach.
 A supplementary benefit is that training documentation/videos/resources can be built reliably off of the thick prototype which is available early and can be pre-gamed to the user base before the actual launch of the full application.
-This helps in creating awareness about the solution up-front with the help of different support avenues and allows the user base to hit the ground running in terms of usability of the application during the launch phase.
+This helps in creating awareness about the solution up-front with the help of different support avenues and allows the user base to hit the ground running in terms of the usability of the application during the launch phase.

-Spur innovation amongst enterprise apps
+Spur innovation amongst enterprise apps.

 The low financial risk involved in this thick prototype concept can lead to spurring innovation in the enterprise application space.
 A larger number of business owners can try out their ideas without extensive budget allocations.
 Such innovation will lead to the next big idea in enterprise management that would create greater value for shareholders, efficiency amongst employees and transparency for the upper management.